AtlasWiki/js-parse/README.md

                       json report/summary of all urls (default: None) -m METHOD [METHOD ...], --method METHOD [METHOD ...]
                       Display method(s) options: all, only_safe, only_unsafe, GET, POST, PATCH, PUT, DELETE, OPTIONS, HEAD (default: ['only_safe'])
--o, --merge           create file and merge all urls into it (default: False) -i, --isolate         create multiple files and store urls where they were parsed from (default: False)
+-c, --clean           print all urls in absolute format. convert all relative urls to absolute (default: False) -o, --merge           create file and merge all urls into it (default: False) -b, --isolate         create multiple files and store urls where they were parsed from (default: False) --save-one            merge all saved js files into one (default: False) --save-each           save individual js files (default: False)
 ```

 ## Some Example Usages: